-The median annual wage for radiologic and MRI technologists was $58,120 in May 2015.
+The median annual wage for radiologic technologists and technicians was $60,510 in May 2019.

-Employment of radiologic and MRI technologists is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
+Overall employment of radiologic and MRI technologists is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
 As the population grows older, there will be an increase in medical conditions that require imaging as a tool for making diagnoses.

 Explore resources for employment and wages by state and area for radiologic and MRI technologists.

 Compare the job duties, education, job growth, and pay of radiologic and MRI technologists with similar occupations.